eoscostarica/gGoods/README.md

 As a company that delivers EOSIO blockchain-based solutions, we build a template which contains EOSIO integration, specifically [eosjs](https://github.com/EOSIO/eosjs).
 This allow us to iterate quickly over the more challenging features of our projects.

+### Interplanetary File System (IPFS)

+We use IPFS to store the assets that are displayed in the Web Application.
+IPFS is a decentralized storage that uses blockchain technology to provide auditability and availability of the assets.
+IPFS can be configured to setup your own node and validate the data, but this time we are using the public IPFS access, i.e. public endpoints.

 # License

 MIT © [EOS Costa Rica](https://eoscostarica.io)